ellakoa/postcard-poem/content/posts/carrots-and-sticks.md

   Waking from a dream of fetch
   Milo gave a sleepy stretch.
   His cute black nose started twitching
-  Something’s different he was thinking
+  Something’s different he was thinking.

-  Distracted by a favourite sound off to the kitchen, he excitedly bound.
+  Distracted by a favourite sound off to the kitchen he excitedly bound.
   What was being chopped, chopped, chopped?
   What was on the wooden block?
-  Oh please, let it be a carrot treat, one of his favourites, crunchy and sweet.
+  Oh please let it be a carrot treat, one of his favourites crunchy and sweet.

   The back door was open, the air smelt cold outside he rushed being bold.